Introducing Special Interest Groups

 A Special Interest Group is one of those “relevant activities”.
 They are a recent innovation of the Society, in response to increasing interest among members for ways to develop networks and facilitate discussion and activities with others who share common interests and concerns.

-There are currently four Special Interest Groups:
+There are currently five Special Interest Groups:

 - Environment and Climate Change

-- Psycho-Social Therapies and Care Environments
+- [Psycho-Social Therapies and Care Environments] (currently in abeyance)

 2. Who can set up a Special Interest Group?
 And how?